Heart Racing – Is It Love or Something Else?

 Heart palpitations usually occur during times of strong emotion, stress or exercise.
 They can also be induced by medication or during times of illness.
 Symptoms include:

 - Fluttering heartbeat

 Whether you are active or at rest, it is possible to experience heart palpitations.

 “Almost always your heart ‘racing’ is harmless, but if you have a history of heart disease or palpitations increase or get worse, you should speak with your doctor for more tests,” Rogers said.

 Speak with Your Doctor

 Schedule an appointment with your doctor or visit your nearest emergency room if you are experiencing a medical emergency.
 Heart palpitations that include dizziness, fainting, chest pain or sever shortness of breath should be evaluated as soon as possible.
-Memorial Health System has four emergency departments in central Illinois:
+Memorial Health System has five emergency departments in central Illinois: